jmagnuson/linemux/README.md

     lines.add_file("some/file.log").await?;
     lines.add_file("/some/other/file.log").await?;

-    // Wait for `Line` event, which contains a the line captured for a given
+    // Wait for `Line` event, which contains the line captured for a given
     // source path.
     while let Some(Ok(line)) = lines.next().await {
         println!("source: {}, line: {}", line.source().display(), line.line());